sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/6_Prerendering_and_related_constructs/338_More_about_SSR_with_getServerSideProps.md

 }
 ```
 	Can we respond with the response object??
 Probably not.
 FIXME
-3. **Query params** - An object representing the query string, including dynamic route parameters.
+3. **Query params** - `query`, an object representing the query string, including dynamic route parameters.
 All values are strings.
 Examples:
 	- `/pages/help.js` with URL `/help?chatId=23` --> `{ chatId: '23'}`
 	- `/pages/[user].js` with URL `/sanjar?admin=yes` --> `{ admin: 'yes', user: 'sanjar'}`
 4. **Cookies** - the request object has an additional attribute, called `cookies`, which is an object with string keys mapping to string values of cookies.